ryankiros/visual-semantic-embedding/README.md

 If you're interested in generating image captions instead, see our follow up project [arctic-captions](https://github.com/kelvinxu/arctic-captions).

+## Visualization

+Here are [results](http://www.cs.toronto.edu/~rkiros/vse_coco_dev.html) on 1000 images from the MS COCO development set, using the pre-trained model available for download.
+For each image, we retrieve the highest scoring caption from the training set.

 ## Results

 Below is a table of results obtained using the code from this repository, comparing the numbers reported in our paper. aR@K is the Recall@K for image annotation (higher is better), while sR@K is the Recall@K for image search (higher is better).
 Medr is the median rank of the closest ground truth (lower is better).